WU19-1/WU19-1/README.md

 ### My name is Wahyu.

-### Currently working as IT Specialist - IT Security Group at Bank Central Asia (BCA)
+### Currently working as IT Specialist - Security Engineer at Bank Central Asia (BCA)
 ### Cyber Security Graduate, ex Bluejack Teaching Assistant and Subject Coordinator at Bina Nusantara University

 #### Here are some programming languages that I familiar with